 ![]() |

-The England-Crown farmhouse was built in 1894.
+The England-Crown farmhouse was built sometime in the late 1870s or early 1880s.
 The structure is an excellent example of a stylish Victorian house found in Montgomery County during the late 19th century.
 Notice the ornate front porch.
-The old picture was taken the same year the house was built.
+The date of the old picture is unkown.
 "COMMENTS"

 ![]() |